 - Self-Assessment Modules (SAMs).
 Created by societies and other organizations and prequalified by the ABR, SAMs are primarily podium presentations with a post-session assessment instrument.
 Some organizations call these "live SA-CME,” and others call them “SAMs.”
 Both terms are equivalent, with the number of credits determined by the ACCME or an ACCME-accredited category 1 CME provider.
-See the list of available SAMs.

 - Enduring AMA Category 1 CME offerings.
 Enduring activities are certified CME that endure over a specified time.
 These include print, audio, video and Internet materials such as monographs, podcasts, CD/DVD, archived webinars as well as other web-based activities.